jam-py-v5/jam-py/README.md

 ## Jam.py Application Builder (web framework)

 This is forked jam.py to continue the support and development, since Andrew is retiring from jam.py project.
-The GH organisation name is jam.py-v5, since we are hoping to release official v7 this year.
+The GH organisation name is jam.py-v5 to support automated PyPi build.
+We are hoping to release official V7 this year with Boostrap 5.

 Jam.py is raising funds to keep the software free for everyone, and we need the support of the entire community to do it.
 [Donate to Jam.py on Github](https://github.com/sponsors/platipusica) to show your support.